waikato-datamining/image-dataset-converter-imgaug/README.md

                         The height of rows. (default: None) -C COL_WIDTH, --col_width COL_WIDTH
+                        The width of columns. (default: None) --overlap_right OVERLAP_RIGHT
+                        The overlap between two images (on the right of the left-most image). (default: 0) --overlap_bottom OVERLAP_BOTTOM
+                        The overlap between two images (on the bottom of the top-most image). (default: 0) -m MARGIN, --margin MARGIN
+                        The margin around the actual section to generate the regions from. (default: 0) --margin_left MARGIN_LEFT
+                        The left margin for the actual section to generate the regions from. (default: 0) --margin_top MARGIN_TOP
+                        The top margin for the actual section to generate the regions from. (default: 0) --margin_right MARGIN_RIGHT
+                        The right margin for the actual section to generate the regions from. (default: 0) --margin_bottom MARGIN_BOTTOM
-                        The width of columns. (default: None) -f, --fixed_size      Whether to use fixed row height/col width, omitting any left-over bits at right/bottom, when using num_rows/num_cols (default: False)
+                        The bottom margin for the actual section to generate the regions from. (default: 0) -f, --fixed_size      Whether to use fixed row height/col width, omitting any left-over bits at right/bottom, when using num_rows/num_cols (default: False)